2i2c-org/docs/community-lead/billing/create-billing-account.md

 :::

-## Provision a paid cloud provider account for 2i2c
+## Grant 2i2c access to your account

-For 2i2c to build & manage your JupyterHub, it needs *full* access to a cloud provider account on [Google Cloud Platform](https://cloud.google.com), [Amazon Web Services](https://aws.amazon.com), or [Azure](https://azure.microsoft.com).
+To build and manage your JupyterHub, 2i2c needs *full* access to a cloud provider account on [Google Cloud Platform](https://cloud.google.com), [Amazon Web Services](https://aws.amazon.com), or [Azure](https://azure.microsoft.com).

-This page will provide guidance on how to do that.
+The sections below show how to do this for a few major platforms.
+For any of them, we're happy to step you through the process: [contact 2i2c support](../../support.md) if you need help.

 ### Google Cloud Platform